OpenVPN/openvpn/doc/man-sections/client-options.rst

         The client announces the list of supported ciphers configured with the ``--data-ciphers`` option to the server.

+  :code:`IV_MTU=<max_mtu>`
+        The client announces the support of pushable MTU and the maximum MTU it is willing to accept.

   :code:`IV_GUI_VER=<gui_id> <version>`
         The UI version of a UI if one is running, for example :code:`de.blinkt.openvpn 0.5.47` for the Android app.